mrOmegamilkyman/dotfiles/README.md

 ## notable differences

-press <ctrl-o> to open lf, once you quit lf you'll be in the directory you were in with lf
+press ctrl-o to open lf, once you quit lf you'll be in the directory you were in with lf

 neovim is basically vim but with some cool features.
 I have basic plugins and settings that make things easier.
-I coudln't find a decent autocomplete that works with 16.04 ubuntu but I'm sure that one does exist somewhere.
+I couldn't find a decent autocomplete that works with 16.04 ubuntu but I'm sure that one does exist somewhere.

 zsh runs faster than bash, and has more features like tab complete, using hjkl to move around the suggestions, as well as highlightings. there's probably more plugins that do cool things out there that I haven't seen.